cocalbert/proyectofinaldata/README.md

 To finalize the analysis I wanted to visualize all the data and insights with Tableau.
 To do this, I first wanted to visualize an overview of the DATA world in Barcelona, then see the differences between categories (Analyst, Scientist and Engineer) and then focus on the Data Analyst positions.

-*you can navigate throught the [repository](https://github.com/cocalbert/proyectofinaldata) to get all the info: Code, Data, [Tableau Visualizations](https://public.tableau.com/app/profile/albert.coca/viz/finalproject-visualization/DataMarketinBarcelona-Analysis?publish=yes) and the presentation slides.
+*you can navigate throught the [repository](https://github.com/cocalbert/proyectofinaldata) to get all the info: Code, Data, [Tableau Visualizations P1](https://public.tableau.com/app/profile/albert.coca/viz/finalproject-visualization/DataMarketinBarcelona-Analysis?publish=yes) and [P2](https://public.tableau.com/app/profile/albert.coca/viz/Visualizations-DAProjectP2/Visualizations-DAProjectP2?publish=yes) and the presentation slides.

 **KEY INSIGHTS 🚀**